 I’m an environmental scientist and communicator.
 I’m passionate about science.
 It makes sense of the world around us, and has radically shaped the course of human history in the past 500 years.
 And I love exploring the world: the wilder, the better.
 I have a hunger to learn new things about myself and the world I live in, and want everyone to have the opportunity to do this too.

-I then took on a job in the London Science Museum, program managing the experimental Lottolab, which produced the first ever peer-reviewed manuscript by a class of school kids (it starts “Once upon a time…“).
+I then took on a job in the Science Museum, program managing the experimental Lottolab, which produced the first ever peer-reviewed manuscript by a class of school kids (it starts “Once upon a time…“).
 I found myself running a neuroscience nightclub and managing an ‘open lab’ which brought Museum visitors into the thick of real experiments.
 I then moved into the Contemporary Science team, where I develop updates for the galleries, run huge events and get to find out and share jaw-dropping stuff every day.

 If you want to contact me personally, my address is davidr (dot) sci (at) gmail (dot) com.